PostHog/posthog.com/contents/blog/improving-posthog-deployments.md

 * ClickHouse is powerful but relatively new compared to PostgreSQL, very few people know or have experience with managing a ClickHouse cluster.

 * ClickHouse is a relatively new product.
-Whereas tooling around PostgreSQL for example is very mature, we need to do some of the heavy lifting ourselves with ClickHouse.
+Whereas tooling around PostgreSQL is very mature, we need to do some of the heavy lifting ourselves with ClickHouse.

-PostHog is built on the idea that anyone should be able to deploy, maintain and use it.
-We may be experts, but our users should not need to be.

-Adding distributed systems to our stack also increased its complexity (we also had to bring 3rd party dependencies like Zookeeper) and what was initially an architecture easy to understand, deploy and maintain suddenly became more complex.
-Simple operations such as application deployments or database upgrades have now become complex automations handling distributed systems.
-Supporting self-hosted and non-self-hosted installations without increasing complexity has thus become a major challenge.
+* Simple operations such as application deployments or database upgrades have become complex automations

+To address this complexity and make PostHog easier to deploy, maintain and use for anyone, we gave ourselves two goals:

+1. Improve our test framework
+2. Improve built-in monitoring

+This post is all about how we approached these goals, and our long-term roadmap for improving PostHog deployments.

 To self-host PostHog, it is still possible to use docker-compose for the evaluation stage, but what about the move into production?
 We currently offer an abstraction system built on top of the [Kubernetes](https://kubernetes.io/) platform via [Helm](https://helm.sh/).
 We’ve built on top of Kubernetes because although for many scenarios it is overkill, it allows us to focus on one abstraction but target any cloud provider that has a Kubernetes offerings.
 Currently we support AWS, Azure (alpha), Digital Ocean and Google Cloud Platform.

 ## Goal 1: Improve test framework

-In order to give us confidence that every self-hosted installation is reliable and we iterate fast we needed to significantly improve our testing frameworks.
+In order to give us confidence that every self-hosted installation is reliable and we iterate fast, we needed to significantly improve our testing frameworks.
 Kubernetes resources are usually represented as YAML objects, while Helm helps us to define, install, upgrade and package them via a template engine.

-In order to make sure those resources are defined, installed and upgrade correctly across different cloud platforms, Kubernetes versions and deployment scenarios, we’ve recently introduced several layers of testing, each of which with a specific goal:
+In order to make sure those resources are defined, installed and upgrade correctly across different cloud platforms, Kubernetes versions and deployment scenarios, we’ve introduced several layers of testing, each of which with a specific goal:

 * lint tests (via Helm lint): to verify if the Helm templates can be rendered without errors
 * unit tests (via [`quintush/helm-unittest`](https://github.com/quintush/helm-unittest)): to verify if the rendered Helm templates are behaving as we expect